-One word in conclusion.
-Turn back and think now again about the intimate and vital connection between obedience and the morning watch.
+between obedience and the morning watch.

 Without obedience there cannot be the spiritual power to enter into the knowledge of God's Word and will.
 Without obedience there cannot be the confidence, the boldness, the liberty that knows that it is heard.
 Obedience is fellowship with God in His will; without it there is not the capacity for seeing and claiming and holding the blessings He has for us.

 And so, on the other side, without very definite living communion with God in the morning watch, the life of obedience cannot possibly be maintained.
 It is there that the vow of obedience can every morning be renewed in power and confirmed from above.
 It is there that the presence and fellowship can be secured which make obedience possible.
 It is there that in the obedience of the One, and in the union with Himself, the strength is received for all that God can ask.
 It is there that the spiritual understanding of God's will is received, which leads to walk worthy of the Lord to all well-pleasing.

-Students!
-God has called us to live a wonderful, heavenly, altogether supernatural life.
-Let the morning watch each day be to you as the open gate of heaven, through which its light and power streams in on your waiting heart, and from which you go out to walk with God all the day.1
+God has called His children to live a wonderful, heavenly, altogether supernatural life.
+Let the morning watch each day be to you as through which its light and power streams in on your waiting heart, and from which you go out to walk with God all the day.